calvinliu23/Twitter_clone/README.md

 # Ruby on Rails : Twitter Clone

-I'm a touching up on my ROR skills by building a Twitter clone.
+I am touching up on my ROR skills by building a Twitter clone.